 DIY & Inspo

-How to care for your decor barrel
+How to care for your decor bourbon barrel

-Midwest Barrel Co.
+By Midwest Barrel Co.

 So, you’ve got a barrel that you want to keep looking nice.
 We’re here for that – and we’re here to help.